Photography and Videography Business Insurance

 Other important insurance policies to consider

-Inland marine insurance helps replace damaged or destroyed equipment, but it doesn’t protect against other common risks.
-Photographers and videographers should also consider:
+Inland marine offers great photography equipment insurance coverage to help replace damaged or destroyed equipment, but it doesn’t protect against other common risks.
+Photographers and videographers should also consider the following photography business insurance policies:

-General liability insurance: This policy protects against basic risks involving customers, clients, and other third parties.
-It can cover accidental damage to a client's property or a slip-and-fall injury at your studio that leads to a lawsuit.
+General liability insurance: This policy covers basic risks involving customers, clients, and other third parties.
+It can cover accidental damage to a client's personal property or a slip-and-fall injury at your studio that leads to a lawsuit.

 Business owner’s policy: A BOP bundles general liability coverage with commercial property insurance at a lower rate than purchasing both policies separately.
 If a client is injured at your office or a thief steals your camera equipment, a BOP would cover the costs.